And Still I Rise (album)

 And Still I Rise is the debut album by British singer-songwriter Alison Limerick, released by Arista Records on 26 March 1992.
-The album features the singles "Where Love Lives (Come on In)" and "Make It on My Own".
+The album is named after a Maya Angelou poem And Still I Rise and features the singles "Where Love Lives (Come on In)" and "Make It on My Own".
 The tracks on this album were produced by Lati Kronlund, Steve Anderson, Arthur Baker, David Barratt and John Waddell.
 And Still I Rise peaked at No. 53 on the UK Official Charts and No. 3 on the U.S. Billboard Hot Dance Club Play chart.